brennan7L/missive-email-summarizer/SECURITY.md

 - Check the browser console for detailed error messages
 - Verify your setup with the troubleshooting steps above
 - Review Missive's API documentation for token requirements

+🔑 Using API token from: Environment Variables (Netlify)